asad-zaman/argusoft-emcare/emcare-ui/src/app/shared/module/structor/README.md

 **Description:** Em Care is a digital solution that initially aims to improve health outcomes for mothers and children in emergency settings.
 It will provide decision-support to frontline health workers in emergencies, preserving the fidelity of, and increasing access to WHO clinical guidelines.

-This project contains the front-end (user interface for admins) related code implemented in the Angular framework.
+This project contains the front-end (user interface for admins) related code implemented in the React framework.

  - **Technology stack**: React JS, JavaScript.